Redistricting in Wisconsin: Federal court intervention (1982)

 In the 1980s redistricting cycle, in an inversion of the 1960s and 1970s, the Democrats were in control of the State Legislature with a Republican Governor, Lee S. Dreyfus.
 A stalemate ensued once again, with the Democratic Legislature passing their preferred plan and Governor Dreyfus issuing a veto.
 With the impasse stretching into 1982, a lawsuit was filed in federal court seeking a resolution.
 On February 5, 1982, U.S. District Judge Terence T. Evans indicated that if a plan was not signed into law by April, the court would order their own plan.
 Later that month, the federal court declared that the current legislative districts had become unconstitutional due to population changes in the 1980 census.
-In the spring of 1982, the Legislature and Governor were able to agree on the congressional reapportionment, but remained at an impasse over legislative redistricting.
-Governor Dreyfus sought to have the case removed to the Wisconsin Supreme Court, but the case was ultimately retained by a three-judge panel of the Eastern District of Wisconsin.
+In the spring of 1982, the Legislature and Governor were able to agree on a new congressional map, but remained at an impasse over legislative redistricting.
+Governor Dreyfus sought to have the case removed to the Wisconsin Supreme Court, but the case was ultimately retained by a three-judge panel of the federal Eastern District of Wisconsin.

 With no plan in place in May 1982, the court made another threat—that they could slash the size of the State Legislature as punishment for the government's inability to come to a compromise.
 A last-ditch effort by the Legislature was again vetoed by the Governor.
 In June 1982, the court ordered its own plan and admonished the state government for failing to come to an agreement.
-Legislators and journalists noted at the time that the map was clearly drawn in a way to punish incumbents, and drew 53 of the 138 state legislators in incumbent-vs-incumbent races.
+Legislators and journalists noted at the time that the map was clearly drawn in a way to punish incumbents, and drew 53 of the 138 state legislators into incumbent-vs-incumbent races.

-The court order did not settle reapportionment for the decade, however, as the Democratic Legislature remained discontent over the new maps.
+The court order did not settle reapportionment for the decade, however, as the Democratic Legislature remained unhappy with the new maps.
 They received further incentive in the 1982 election, where Democrat Tony Earl was elected to succeed Republican Lee Dreyfus as governor.
 In the spring of 1983, Governor Earl called a special session of the Legislature to draw up a new redistricting plan.
 Within a month, the Democratic plan was passed into law and signed, and a new court battle ensued.
 In the spring of 1984, the federal court struck down the Democratic plan, ordering the state to revert to the 1982 court-ordered plan.
 State Democrats, however, appealed the ruling to the United States Supreme Court.
 The U.S. Supreme Court stayed the District Court order in June, and, after hearing arguments, maintained the stay and allowed the 1983 redistricting plan to supersede the 1982 court-ordered plan.